antxhan/playlist-manager/README.md

 - Log In with Spotify API.
 - Spotify API to fetch data from Spotify.
 - Create, read, update and delete playlists
+- Option to add user's favorite tracks when creating a playlist